neondatabase/website/content/docs/manage/endpoints.md

 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.

 <Admonition type="warning">
 Changing the size of your compute restarts the endpoint and _temporarily disconnects all existing connections_.
-Resizing via autoscaling, however, is seamless: there are no restarts or disconnects, it just works.
+Resizing via autoscaling, however, is seamless: there are no restarts or disconnects, it just scales.
 </Admonition>

 ### Compute size and Autoscaling configuration